Azure/dotnet-template-azure-iot-edge-function/README.md

 ### Build your docker image

-Navigate to the directory we just created, let's take linux-x64 for example:
+Navigate to the directory we just created, let's take linux-x64 for example, note that there is a dot in the end:

 ```
 docker build -f Docker\linux-x64\Dockerfile --build-arg EXE_DIR=. -t localhost:5000/<lower_case_image_name>:latest .